FelixReuthlinger/MistlandsSinglePlayer/README.md

 ## Change log

+* 1.5.0 -> updates for a lot of mods due to Valheim .214, removed some mods here that I added to the playstyle modpack instead
 * 1.4.2 -> removed relighting from better wards
 * 1.4.0 -> moved some selected mods that do not change too much and could be re-used playing also other mod packs into their own mod pack (imported here)
 * 1.3.9 -> added recipe to get elite draugr trophy from a recipe, since it drops sooo rarely...